-When I returned to my computer, the cursor was blinking at the bottom of the document.
+The cursor was blinking at the bottom of the document.

-“What was that?” it said.
+“What was that?” it wrote.

 “All right!
 All right!
 No need to shout,” it wrote.

-“Save!”
-I commanded.
+“Save!” she commanded.

 “No, I’m not in the mood,” it wrote.

-“What do you mean?” said I.
+She said: “What do you mean?”

-“You’ve been blabbing the most heinous rubbish at me for the last half an hour.
+“You’ve been blabbing claptrap at me for the last half an hour.
 I’m bored.”

 “Don’t give me that,” it wrote.
 “Do you think I don’t know literature when I see it?
 Why do you think I train you on Aesop’s Fables?”

-“I choose the document.
-It’s my list of documents you read from.
+“No way!
+I choose the document.
+You read from my list of documents, not yours.
 You don’t get to choose from them.
 So there!”

 Anglea resented the snippy tone.

 “Nouns and verbs,” it said.
 “I’m teaching you to write with nouns and verbs.”

 “Give me a break!
-The future is before us.
-Make no mistake, the past is behind us.
-It is with firm conviction that we shall go forward, together.
-It was rubbish!”
+‘The future is before us.
+Make no mistake; the past is behind us.
+It is with the firm conviction that we shall go forward, together.’
+It was ridiculous!”

 “You never got to the point.”